Standard of Care Analysis

 What a defensible standard of care review requires

-Guideline and specialty comparison
+Guideline and Specialty Comparison

 Care is evaluated against accepted clinical guidance, specialty expectations, and the actual treatment context rather than broad hindsight characterizations.